 Cross docking is a logistical strategy where products and materials are unloaded from one inbound source (truck, railcar, etc.) and then immediately moved onto outbound transportation with as little storage time as possible.
 This is desirable because the longer products sit in a warehouse or other storage location, the less overall value they provide.

 Any time a product is stored is time that it is not creating value for the company or the customer.
 In addition, storage time introduces additional risk.
-The following are some key reasons why a company should avoid storing products by using cross docking:
+The following are some key reasons why a company should avoid storing products: